Get in Touch

 Varieties of Microscopes | Microscope Types and Uses | Labkafe

 Microscopes are one of the most common and iconic instruments in most laboratories in the world.
 Invented back in the 1590s by Zacharias Janssen, it has been with science for over five centuries now.
-There are many different types of microscopes targeted for various purposes.
+There are many Microscope Types targeted for various purposes.
 We will discuss them one by one today.

 Light Microscope